Existence, uniqueness and stability of steady vortex rings of small cross-section: Uniqueness

 \section{Uniqueness}

 In this section, we will prove the local uniqueness of a vortex ring of small cross-section for which $\zeta$ is constant throughout the core.
-Moreover, we assume the cross-section $A_\varepsilon$ is simply-connected and has a positive distance from $x_2$-axis, so that it is given by
+It follows from \eqref{1-1} and the definition of Stokes stream function (see also \cite{DV}) that the quantity